Miraval Arizona. It’s Not About the Spa. It’s About You.

-Those who come to Miraval Arizona Resort & Spa, do so for a reason beyond vacation.
-This all-inclusive destination spa and wellness retreat in Tucson is more than somewhere to sleep, eat, and play.
-Miraval is where guests can push themselves to find connection with their true selves and nature.
-With a focus on emotional, physical and spiritual health, it's no wonder this resort is a favorite of my hero, Oprah.
-This resort provides a space to get a glimpse of what we all want — a better life.
-Discover what to expect at Miraval Arizona in this review.
+Miraval Arizona Resort & Spa is more than somewhere to sleep, eat, and play.
+Guests come to this all-inclusive destination spa and wellness retreat to push themselves to find connection with their true selves and nature.
+With a focus on emotional, physical, and spiritual health, it’s no wonder this wellness resort is a favorite of Oprah.
+Miraval provides a space to get a glimpse of what we all want — a better life.
+But will a stay here make you a better person?
+Read this review to learn what to expect at Miraval Tucson.

 Miraval Activities